deterbold/Playing-Futures-Conference-Website/content/call-for-papers.md

 Playing Futures is particularly interested in perspectives from geographical and disciplinary margins that explore how futures are represented, simulated, and played in both digital and analog games, along with examining the role of game production in shaping futures.
 The Playing Futures conference encourages participants to present work that considers the future from a generational viewpoint, beyond the urgency of the present.

 Playing Futures is a single-track, presentation-based conference where authors will have 30 minutes to present their work, with at least 15 minutes available for discussion.
-The conference will take place at the IT University of Copenhagen between May xxx and May yyy.
+The conference will take place at the IT University of Copenhagen on May 17th and May 18th 2026.
 The talks will not be streamed, but the conference proceedings will consist of recordings of the presentations.
 The conference is free to attend.

 **Selected Bibliography**